thunderrabbit/barefoot_rob/content/books/slow-down/0130-silence-is-the-key.md

     Slow down and let it percolate.
     "maybe a little of this.    maybe a little of that"

+A month later, he said,

+    Thank you for reminding me of the importance of slowing down and feeling how I'm feeling everything

 Q. How do you clean water?

 A. Pour it on top of a mountain.